AskiaADX/ADXUtil/readme.md

-    --useremail <email>       The email login to connect to the platform (GitHub Only) --message <msg>           The commit message (GitHub only) --organization <org>      The name of the organization to publish (GitHub Only)
+    --useremail <email>       The email login to connect to the platform (GitHub Only) --message <msg>           The commit message (GitHub only) --organization <org>      The name of the organization to publish (GitHub Only) --surveyDemoUrl <url>	The url to start the survey demo

 ### Generate